Strainburst Research Project

 Collaborating universities

-The majority of the research work is conducted at The University of Western Australia.
-Research undertaken by Monash University includes the consideration of pre-peak and dynamic studies through the application of geological investigations and numerical modelling in three dimensions.
+The majority of the research work was conducted at The University of Western Australia.
+Research undertaken by Monash University included the consideration of pre-peak and dynamic studies through the application of geological investigations and numerical modelling in three dimensions.

 Project sponsors